VolumeGraphics/lfspull/README.md

   - e.g. 'lfspull -r "**/*.tgz"' downloads all .tgz files this folder and all subfolders
 - '-b / --random-bytes [RANDOM_BYTES]' for temp file name.
 See https://docs.rs/tempfile/latest/tempfile/struct.Builder.html#method.rand_bytes
 - '-a / --access-token [TOKEN]' sets the token - can also be set via $ACCESS_TOKEN from env
+- '-m / --max-retry [NUMBER]' max number of download attempts if fail
+- '-t / --timeout [NUMBER]' set timeout in seconds for git lfs pull request
+  - When None given, the timeout is calculated automatically based on lfs object size
+  - When 0 given, there is no timeout
 - '-v' for verbose mode

 ## Library API guide